armanbehboodi/spaceLander/README.md

 try your chance to land your rocket safely :)

-use cursor control keys
+in pc, use arrow keys

-this game only works on pc (yet)
+in touch screen devices, tap on virtual keys

 https://armanbehboodi.github.io/spaceLander/